fabianlindfors/reshape/src/docs/actions/create-table.md

 | `expression` | string | Yes | Boolean SQL expression the row must satisfy |

 A check can reference any column in the table, so both single-column and multi-column constraints are written the same way.
-The expression is validated when the migration file is parsed.

 ## Examples